Just to make this crystal clear, there are no roulette systems that you can use to beat the roulette table in the long run.

 The theory is that eventually you will win and it will clear your losses.
 The system slowly generates cash 1 pound at a time.
-For simplicities sake, assume the probability of getting a red is 1/2.
-The chances of losing 3 bets in a row is 1/8 (12.5%).
-The chances of losing 10 bets in a row is 1/1024, less than one tenth of a percent.
+For simplicity's sake, assume the probability of getting a red is 1/2.
+The chances of losing 3 bets in a row are 1/8 (12.5%).
+The chances of losing 10 bets in a row is 1/1024, less than one-tenth of a percent.
 If you keep doubling up, your win will eventually cancel out losses.

 Reverse Labouchere System

-This is a famous system which was used by Norman Leigh to break a casino in France.
+This is a famous system that was used by Norman Leigh to break a casino in France.
 This system actually worked for him.
 The basic idea is to increase stakes after every win.
-You start with small stakes and everytime you win, you increase your bet.
+You start with small stakes and every time you win, you increase your bet.
 The small losses will be inconsequential and a long sequence will have you hitting the table limit and winning.